8 Bombshells From R. Kelly’s First Interview Since Sexual Abuse Charges

 During the interview, Kelly was asked about his relationship with the two women he currently lives with, Azriel Clary, 21, and Joycelyn Savage, 23.
 "I love them and it's like they're my girlfriends, it's like we have a relationship.
 It's real and I've known guys all my life to have five or six women, ok, so don't go there on me because that's the truth."
 As for their age, Kelly said, "I don't look at 'much younger' than me, I just look at 'legal.'"

-Trying to clarify, King asked, "You're saying the parents handed their daughters Azriel and Jocelyn over to you?
+Trying to clarify his allegation, King asked, "You're saying the parents handed their daughters Azriel and Jocelyn over to you?
 Is that what you're saying to us?"

 7. "This is all f--king lies for money."